 Meet City Bonding Requirements

-If the specifications require bonds or insurance certificates, the Purchasing Manager will withhold issuing the Purchase Order or Contract until the successful vendor has met the specified requirement.
+If the specifications of the bid require bonds or insurance certificates, the City's Purchasing Manager will withhold issuing the Purchase Order or Contract until the successful vendor has met the specified requirement.
 There are three types of bonds used in the purchasing process: the Bid Bond, Performance Bond and the Labor and Material Payment Bond.

-1. Bid Bond: When bid security is required, it shall be by a Bid Bond only, written by a bonding company approved by the United States Treasury Department and licensed to do business in the State of Kansas.
+Bid Bond: When bid security is required, this must be provided by a Bid Bond only, written by a bonding company approved by the United States Treasury Department and licensed to do business in the State of Kansas.
 No checks or other security will be accepted in lieu of the required bond.
 The Bid Bond is five percent (5%) of the total bid.
 An annual Bid Bond must be on file or an original Bid Bond must be provided prior to Bid Opening.

-3. Labor and Material Payment Bond: Kansas State Statute K.S.A 60-1111 requires in all contract exceeding $100,000 entered into by the City for the purpose of making public improvements, constructing any public building or making repairs on same, that the contractor provide a bond guaranteeing payment of all indebtedness incurred for labor furnished, materials, equipment or supplies used or consumed in connection with or in or about the construction, improvements or repairs.
+Labor and Material Payment Bond: According to Kansas State Statute K.S.A 60-1111, all contracts exceeding $100,000, that are entered into by the City for the purpose of making public improvements, constructing any public building, or making repairs, require a bond from the successful bidder guaranteeing payment of all indebtedness incurred for labor furnished, materials, equipment or supplies used or consumed in connection with or in or about the construction, improvements or repairs.
 The bond is issued to the State of Kansas in a sum of not less than the sum total of the purchase order/contract.
 The bond shall be approved by and filed with the Clerk of the District Court.
 This bond must be issued by a bonding company authorized to do business in Kansas by the Kansas State Department of Insurance.

 Construction projects, services, and major repairs to building equipment will require all three bonds.
 Vehicle and major equipment purchases exceeding $100,000 may require a Bid Bond.